btk1/Zindi-Fowl-Escapades/README.md

 ## To review for improving the models:

 I would like to have tried Kfold cross-validation of my models, but I did not have the time.
-I also think that adjusting the parameters to make the spectograms could possibly yield improved results.
-I would have liked to try fastai2 and some other variations on resnet architectures (xresnet, seresnet, etc) as well as the efficientnets.
+I also think that adjusting the parameters to create the spectrograms could possibly yield improved results.
+I would have liked to try fastai v2 and some other variations on resnet architectures (xresnet, seresnet, etc) as well as the efficientnets.
 If I have time, I will add them to the github repository.

 I strongly recommend reviewing the solutions in this Kaggle competition: https://www.kaggle.com/c/freesound-audio-tagging-2019/discussion